Open PDF files

 using System.Data.SqlClient;

-1. Add the following private fields and constructor parameters to the PdfViewerController class, In the constructor, assign the values from the configuration to the corresponding fields
+1. Add the following private fields and constructor parameters to the PdfViewerController class, and set the values from configuration within the constructor.

 private IConfiguration _configuration;